mdda/mdda.github.io/_posts/OSS/2017-10-21-nvidia-suspend-resume.md

 +-----------------------------------------------------------------------------+
 {% endhighlight %}

-The card *isn't* doing any active computation, but simply running a ```Jupyter notebook``` that imports ```tensorflow``` or ```PyTorch``` is enough to create a process on the card, which causes the GPU to 'loose connection' after a resume.
+The card *isn't* doing any active computation.
+However, simply running a ```Jupyter notebook``` that imports ```tensorflow``` or ```PyTorch``` is enough to create a process on the card, which causes the GPU to 'lose connection' after a resume.

 So : Before suspending, stop not only the active GPU machine learning things, but also things (like ```Jupyter```) that may be keeping the card occupied.